Generic selectors

 On the other hand, when someone rejects the Holy Spirit, God likewise rejects that person.
 Refusing the Holy Spirit disallows and prevents any relationship with God, which is only possible if the Holy Spirit dwells within someone.
 In other words, God forgives the sins of those who accept the Holy Spirit because they were blinded and deceived; but those who refuse the Holy Spirit absolutely reject any relationship with God and eternal life in His family.
 Therefore, blaspheming the Holy Spirit is an unforgivable sin.

 Blaspheming the Holy Spirit is essentially refusing to lead a life that is according to the Law of God or to allow God to forgive their sins through the sacrifice of Jesus Christ.
-This is why “blasphemy against the Holy Spirit” is the unpardonable sin; not because the Holy Spirit is a living being, but such an attitude absolutely rejects God as King and Father, and Jesus Christ as Lord and Master.
+This is why “blasphemy against the Spirit” is the unpardonable sin; not because the Holy Spirit is a living being, but such an attitude absolutely rejects God as King and Father, and Jesus Christ as Lord and Master.

 · It is the only spirit called the power (not authority) of God.